berzniz/whatsapp-me/README.md

 - npm or yarn package manager
 - An OpenAI API key
 - A WhatsApp account
-- A WhatsApp group named "אני" (or change the target group name in the code)
+- A WhatsApp group to send event summaries to (configurable via `.env` file)

 ## Installation